bigchaindb/bigchaindb/proposals/integration-testing.md

 ## Problem Description
 We need a proper way to describe, code, and run integration tests.
 While we have unit tests to verify the correct behavior of functions and methods, we need a way to easily test a network of BigchainDB nodes.

-As an example, we want to make sure that if a valid transaction is pushed to the network, after some time that transaction is stored by at least 2/3 of the nodes; an invalid transaction (malformed, double spent, etc.) pushed to the network must be rejected.
+As an example, we want to make sure that if a valid transaction is pushed to the network, after some time that transaction is stored by more than 2/3 of the nodes; an invalid transaction (malformed, double spent, etc.) pushed to the network must be rejected.
 This must be true also in different scenarios such as not all nodes are up, or there is latency between the nodes.
-Note that some of those problems has already been addressed by the Tendermint team.
+Note that some of those problems have already been addressed by the Tendermint team.

 ### Use cases
 - Verify we don't break the contract with the user.